Responding to queries

 If this happens, you still receive a 200 OK status from Redox, but the body of the response contains an array populated with error data: Meta.Errors[] array (for the Redox Data Model API) or issues[] array (for the Redox FHIR® API).
 At a minimum, a Text field from Redox provides the error message details.
 But you may see additional fields with data from your connection's system depending on the failure type.
 If present, the DestinationStatusCode contains the failure status code and the Details field contains information about the error as determined by your connection's system.

-This is the response that doesn’t get past our doors unfortunately.
-Sometimes, your query fails within Redox, which means we fail to process it, and it doesn’t get delivered to the intended endpoint.
+Worst case scenario: Your connection's response doesn’t get past our doors, unfortunately.
+Sometimes, your query fails within Redox, which means we fail to process it, and we don't deliver it to the intended endpoint.

-If the error occurs within Redox, you may receive any of these 4XX or 5XX HTTP status codes.
+If the error occurs within Redox, you may receive a 4XX or 5XX HTTP status.
+Review HTTP errors.

 When you receive a synchronous request from your integration, we wait for you to send back a response with the results of their request.
 Then, we return it to your integration in the format indicated in their request.

-If you successfully receive a synchronous request from your integration, your system should send back a 200 OK status with a response event type that matches the request.
+When you successfully receive a synchronous request from your connection, you should send back a 200 OK status with a response type that matches the request.

-Here’s an example: your connection’s EHR system triggers an alert when a provider wants to order a new medication for a patient so that the provider can review your patient data before deciding on a new medication.
-So, the EHR system sends you a ClinicalDecisionsSupport request for more data.
-Your system successfully processes the request and aggregates results with the relevant data payload.
+Here’s an example: Your connection’s EHR system triggers an alert when a provider wants to order a new medication for a patient.
+But before placing the order, the provider wants to review the patient's data before deciding on a specific medication.
+So, the EHR system sends a ClinicalDecisionsSupport request for more data.
+Your system successfully processes the request and aggregates results with the relevant data.
 You respond to Redox with a 200 OK status and the ClinicalDecisionsSupport.Response data model.

 That’s the kind of response everyone hopes for.